octree-nn/ocnn-pytorch/README.md

 ## Updates

 - **2026.02.02**: Release `v2.3.0`, incorporating Triton to accelerate
-  octree-based sparse convolution in the upcoming release.
-OctreeConv is even **2.5 times faster than the latest spconv**!
+  octree-based sparse convolution, resulting in a performance boost of up to **2.5 times faster than the latest spconv**!
 - **2025.12.18**: Release `v2.2.8`, improving neighbor search efficiency.

-## Key benefits of ocnn-pytorch
+## Key Benefits

 - **Simplicity**.
 The ocnn-pytorch is based on pure PyTorch, it is portable and can be installed with a simple command:`pip install ocnn`.
 Other sparse